RmJamil/freelance-market-client/README.md

 <h1>JetWork freelance marketplace</h1>
 <h3>This is a website like upwork</h3>
-<p>Visitors can download their desired apps and post reviews as well.
-An app developer can add their apps to this website.</p>
+<p>website where visitors can hire a freelauncer and freelauncers can add their profile to be hired.</p>

 <img src="https://i.postimg.cc/tgp9xMfk/up.png" width="800px" height="700px"/>
 <h2>Main Technologies</h2>